harshitkumar2003/harshitkumar2003/README.md

 - 🔭 I’m currently working on the clothing website **BETWEEN**

-- 🌱 I'm currently learning advanced **JavaScript frameworks like React for frontend development, alongside modern web design principles and responsive design techniques.
+- 🌱 I'm currently learning advanced **JavaScript frameworks like React Node Js for frontend development, alongside modern web design principles and responsive design techniques.
 Also, diving into backend technologies like Node.js**

 - 👯 I’m looking to collaborate on innovative **Web Development Projects**